syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 #### 1. Using square brackets

-You can declare the list like below,
+You can declare the list below,

 ```python
 data = ['d1', 'd2', 'd3']